 The Midsommar problem

 Who is in confident charge in the cult?
-Women are free to demand sex (Maya and Christian), women host the ceremonies, and are constantly affirming and holding each other (the lighting the candle scene).
+Women are free to demand sex (Maya and Christian), women host all the ceremonies, and are constantly affirming and holding each other (the lighting the candle scene).
+This kind of confident leadership looks wonderful, and is needed.

-The May Queen is also a deity-like figure who decides who lives and dies, and presides over the May sacrifices.
+But the May Queen steps out from the shadows as a deity, a godlike figure who decides who lives and dies, and presides over the May sacrifices.

 Women are constantly faced with many, deeply felt experiences – blood, pain, emotion, birth, loss, cycles.
 It’s tragic to me that we live in a culture where these things have no place.
-Where daytime masculinity doesn’t integrate any of the needed impulses of womanhood.
+Where diurnal masculinity doesn’t integrate any of the needed impulses of menstrual femininity.
 Where women feel like second-class citizens, and their needs don’t feel normalized in ways that matter to them.

 Early on, we see Dani resting under a painting of a girl touching the nose of a great bear.
 It foreshadows the strange role of a bear in the movie.
-I don’t agree that bears are a symbol of evil.
+Bears are not symbol of evil.
 They definitely are a symbol of danger, especially male bears.

 That’s why we see it caged.
 A matriarchy has no place for uncontrolled danger.
 Technically, neither does a patriarchy.
 Patriarchy handles danger like ‘Spartacus: Blood and Sand.’
 Puts it in an arena and goes Conan the Barbarian over it.